db0326/dhanielbolosan.github.io/essays/ui-frameworks.md

 ## Mastering the Framework

 As much as Bootstrap helps with web development, it also came with a lot of challenges.
 The sheer number of classes, components, and syntax was hard to get a grip on.
 I often found the code of components to be lengthy and confusing.
-For example, in the example code from [Bootstrap's website](https://getbootstrap.com/docs/4.0/components/navbar/), I enountered syntax which left me confused about their purpose in the component:
+For example, in the example code from [Bootstrap's website](https://getbootstrap.com/docs/4.0/components/navbar/), I encountered syntax which left me confused about their purpose in the component:

 ```
 <nav class="navbar navbar-expand-lg navbar-light bg-light">